an0t8/docker-rdp-calibre/README.md

 Run the Calibre X app accessible in a web browser

+This container is forked from aptalca/docker-rdp-calibre (https://github.com/aptalca/docker-rdp-calibre), primarily to use a custom dockergui as a base that doesn't include guacamole.

 ## Install On unRaid:

 On unRaid, install from the Community Repositories and enter the app folder location and the port for the webUI.